BHCHB/Loco/README.md

-# RL for Dexhand & Arm Manipulation
+# RL for Quadruped robot with Transformer

 ## Overview